Boggo Road Gaol: History

 In the 1850s, the district where the jail was subsequently located was known unofficially as "Boggo" or "Boggo Scrub", and by the late 1850s the track through the area was known as Boggo Road.

 It has been suggested that the name came about because the area was very boggy in wet weather.
 Another theory is that Boggo (or "Bloggo" or "Bolgo") was a corruption of an Aboriginal word meaning 'two leaning trees', and that the road was named after two prominent trees at either One-Mile Swamp or what is now Wilkins Street, off Annerley Road.
 Another possibility is that Boggo Road was an unofficial and unmaintained short-cut between Ipswich Road and Stanley Street that became very boggy after rain.
 Boggo Road was officially renamed Annerley Road in 1903, but the colloquial name for the jail that had long been in use stayed.

 In 1863, land off Boggo Road was set aside as a government reserve, finally proclaimed a jail reserve in 1880.
-The first cellblock opened on 2 July 1883, built by Robert Porter, contained 57 cells, and was constructed using materials from the demolished Petrie Terrace Jail.
-In 1903, a new prison was built to hold female prisoners.
-This later became known as the No. 2 Division, and is now the only section still standing, and is listed on the Queensland State Heritage Register.
-The "No. 1 Division" built in 1883 was the scene of 42 hangings, including the hanging of Ernest Austin in 1913—the last execution in Queensland.
-A new prison was built around the perimeter of No. 1 prison during the 1960s and No. 1 prison was demolished leaving area for an oval and recreational facilities for the newly built prison, which had running cold water and toilet facilities in all cells.
+The first cellblock opened on 2 July 1883, built by Robert Porter, contained 57 cells and was constructed using materials from the demolished Petrie Terrace Jail.
+This cellblock (later known as "No. 1 Division") was the scene of 42 hangings, including the hanging of Ernest Austin in 1913—the last execution in Queensland.

+In 1903, a new prison was built to hold female prisoners; in 1921, when the women were transferred to a timber dormitory, this prison building was converted to the "No. 2 Division" for men.
+The structure is now the only section still standing and is listed on the Queensland State Heritage Register.

+A new prison was built around the perimeter of No. 1 prison during the 1960s and No. 1 prison was demolished, leaving area for an oval and recreational facilities for the newly built prison, which had running cold water and toilet facilities in all cells.
 Under the oval was the facility that became known as the "black hole" where prisoners were subjected to "punishment".
 The "black hole" continued in use until the late 1980s.
 A new women's jail was also built at this time.
 The jail was originally designed to cater for 40 male prisoners serving as a holding place for prisoners heading to St Helena Island in Moreton Bay.
 However, by 1989 there were 187 male prisoners and the women's facility had around 200 additional prisoners.